 How do chatbots work?

-Essentially, a chatbot tries to match what you’ve asked to an intent that it understands.
-The more a chatbot communicates with you, the more it understands and the more it learns to communicate like you and others with similar questions.
+Advanced chatbots try to understand the intent behind your questions.
+These chatbots are programmed to simulate human conversation and exhibit intelligent, human-like behavior.
+The more they communicate with you, the more they understand and the more they learn to communicate like you (and others with similar questions).
 Your positive responses reinforce its answers, and then it uses those answers again.

 Chatbot applications in analytics